WimPum/Randomizer/README.md

 ## CSV Loading
 Supports loading CSV name list.
 Winner's name will be shown below the number.

+## External display
+Only shows the number to external displays and hides controls.

 ## Future plans
-I might add external monitor support later.
-Connected monitor will only show the number and the name.
+More readable, cleaner code